dbnegative/gcloud-kube-terraform/README.md

 * You have an ssh key generated called "google_compute_1" in your ssh folder
 * Make sure that key has been added to your project metadata

-Do the follwing in the root of the folder
+###Do the follwing in the root of the folder:
 ```
-all:
+All os's:
 mkdir creds
 cp <YOUR GOOGLE SERVICE ACCOUNT CREDS JSON> creds/account.json